mariammartins/terraform-example-foundation/README.md

 - Hierarchical firewall policy created to allow for [load balancing health checks](https://cloud.google.com/load-balancing/docs/health-checks#firewall_rules).
 - Hierarchical firewall policy created to allow [Windows KMS activation](https://cloud.google.com/compute/docs/instances/windows/creating-managing-windows-instances#kms-server).
 - [Private service networking](https://cloud.google.com/vpc/docs/configure-private-services-access) configured to enable workload dependant resources like Cloud SQL.
-- Base Shared VPC with [private.googleapis.com](https://cloud.google.com/vpc/docs/configure-private-google-access#private-domains) configured for base access to googleapis.com and gcr.io.
-Route added for VIP so no internet access is required to access APIs.
 - Restricted Shared VPC with [restricted.googleapis.com](https://cloud.google.com/vpc-service-controls/docs/supported-products) configured for restricted access to googleapis.com and gcr.io.
 Route added for VIP so no internet access is required to access APIs.
 - Default routes to internet removed, with tag based route `egress-internet` required on VMs in order to reach the internet.
 - (Optional) Cloud NAT configured for all subnets with logging and static outbound IPs.